Chandra Bhanu Gupta

 Chandra Bhanu Gupta (14 July 1902 – 11 March 1980) served three terms as chief minister of Indian state of Uttar Pradesh.
-In 1970s he was a member of Congress (O) and Janata Party.
+In the 1970s, he was a member of Congress (O) and the Janata Party.

 Early life

 He was born in Atrauli, Aligarh district in 1902.
 Gupta joined the Indian independence movement at 17, when he took part in anti-Rowlatt Bill demonstrations in Sitapur.
+Gupta completed his M.A. and LL.B from Lucknow University.

 He was elected President of Congress Party for Lucknow in 1929.

 Social contribution

 Gupta was the main force behind the Motilal Nehru Memorial Society, which set up various educational, social welfare, and cultural centres in Lucknow.
 These include Ravindralaya, Children Museum, Bal Vidya Mandir, Acharya Narendra Dev Hostel, Homeopathic Hospital, National P.G.
 College, a number of Degree Colleges, and a Public Library in Lucknow.
 Actively advised by Nirmal Chandra Chaturvedi, he introduced a number of schemes for the social, cultural, and educational development of the city.